TVersluijs/RGEE_Snowmelt/README.md

 ### *00-RGEE_TomVersluijs_Installation.R
 Script to install RGEE by manually setting the Python path.
 This script is adapted from a tutorial by Ricardo Dal'Agnol da Silva.

+### *10-RGEE_TomVersluijs_ExtractSnowFraction.R
+Extract timeseries of the fraction of snowcover from a pixel-level snow melt map for a set of input locations.
+This corresponds to the method 'pixel_gam' in the other scripts.
+Input locations can either be point locations with a corresponding buffer zone, or a collection of polygons in a shapefile.
+This script depends on a snowmelt map generated for MODIS using script "02-RGEE_ TomVersluijs_#MODIS_Shapefile_Pixel_Snowmelt.R", or for Sentinel-2 using script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_ Snowmelt.R".
+Please run either script before continuing with the analysis in this script.

 ## MODIS SCRIPTS:

 ### *01-RGEE_TomVersluijs_MODIS_Points_Snowmelt.R
 In this script the date of snow melt is calculated based on MODIS data for all locations specified in an input file.
 The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location.
+No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
 All locations are analysed consecutively (using a loop).
 First, a location specific bounding box is drawn per point location taking into account the specified buffer zone) and MODIS satellite data is extracted within this bounding box.
 Second, clouds and permanent water bodies are filtered within this bounding box.
-Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods
-(specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time, or (3) Fitting a GAM through the NDSI values per pixel.
-No shapefile is required as input for this script, which allows for input locations to be spaced far apart.
+Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) 'avg_NDSI': Calculate the average NDSI value over time within each point's buffer  zone, fit a GAM through these data and calculate when this model passes the specified NDSI threshold representing the moment of snow melt.
+In addition, time series of the average NDVI and NDMI are extracted within each point's buffer zone.
+(2) 'snowfraction': Calculate the fraction of pixels within each buffer zone over time where NDSI > 'NDSI_threshold', fit a GAM through these data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.
+(3) 'pixel_gam': Fit a GAM through the NDSI data for each pixel within each point's buffer zone, and calculate when this function passes NDSI_threshold.
+Then use these pixel-specific dates of snowmelt to calculate a fraction of snowcovered pixels for each day of year.
+Then fit a GAM through these pixel-specific snowfraction data and extract the moment when this model passes a user-specified 'Snowfraction_threshold'.

 <p float="left">
   <img align="top" src="./_pictures/01A-MODIS_Wrangel_Locations.png" width="49%" title="Five locations at Wrangel Island, each with a buffer of 5000m" />